AriFordsham/GHCWiki/typeable.md

 pattern type TRApp :: forall k. exists k1 (a :: k1 -> k) (b :: k1).
                       TTypeRep a -> TTypeRep b -> TTypeRep (a b)

--- to go into Data.Type.Equality
-data (a :: k1) :~~: (b :: k2) where
+-- this definition to go into Data.Type.Equality data (a :: k1) :~~: (b :: k2) where
    HRefl :: a :~~: a

 eqTyCon :: forall k1 k2 (a :: k1) (b :: k2).
+           TTyCon a -> TTyCon b -> Maybe (a :~~: b)

+-- the following definitions can be defined on top of the interface -- above, but would be included for convenience pattern type TRFun :: TTypeRep arg -> TTypeRep res
+                   -> TTypeRep (arg -> res)

-           TTyCon a -> TTyCon b -> Maybe (a :~~: b) eqTT    :: forall k1 k2 (a :: k1) (b :: k2).
+eqTT    :: forall k1 k2 (a :: k1) (b :: k2).
            TTypeRep a -> TTypeRep b -> Maybe (a :~~: b)

 ```

 **SLPJ**: Do we need both `:~:` and `:~~:`?